iiordanov/remote-desktop-clients/README.md

 You can add custom CAs for aSPICE and Opaque in remoteClientLib/certificate_authorities/.
 They will be merged with the ca-bundle.crt provided to the app to validate your self-signed server certs if you have any.

+## Generating new layouts for aSPICE and Opaque

+The directory `bVNC/layouts` contains a utiliy `convert.py` that can be used to generate new layouts for the desktop clients.

 ## III Building "Custom" VNC clients

 It is possible to programmatically build additional customized clients based on the VNC client contained in this project